UmarFarooqApp/MyRepo/README.md

-# MyRepo
+# Login with phone
-this is a common repositry
+logn in with phone app is created with cubit state mangment